 Over the past three years, despite the pandemic, the Bank was able to grow total assets by 5.7%, largely funded by deposits which grew 7.3% annually.
-Total loan book has exceeded pre-pandemic level and registered a 4.9% three-year CAGR as of 2022.
+Total loans, despite the decline in 2020 due to the pandemic, recovered a year after and registered a 4.9% three-year CAGR as of 2022.
 The Bank continued to accrete capital from operations at 5.6% three-year CAGR.